biicode/docs/biicode/features/advanced/collaboration.rst

 Collaboration (editing something you depend on)
 ===============================================

-If you want to edit a block you depend on, you can do it with the :ref:`open command<bii_open_command>` it and move it to your hive.
+If you want to edit a block you depend on, you can do it with the :ref:`open command<bii_open_command>` it and move it to your project.
 You can do so by executing:

 .. code-block:: bash